divagueame/turbonews/README.md

 # Other info
 Some news sites link their articles with an absolute path or relative one.
 Therefore, there's a flag "relative_url" called  to indicate that.

+# Database structure
+Intent:
+    Sources are newspapers in which there are many articles.
+    Articles have one or several associated Tags which describe the topic of that article.
+    Tags are generated through the most common words in the article.
+    Admins can add Tags manually through the admin panel.

+Source
+    name
+    url
+    selector
+    relative_url

+Article
+    header
+    body
+    url
+    browsed

+Tags
+    name
+    active

+Terms
+    name
+    discarded
+    active